Winds-Studio/DeathMessages/README.md

 - Refactor some code
 - Optimize the Imports or code style
 - Command system, tab complete and some refactor
+- Use optional to prevent nullable?
+- Compatibility
+- look into get entity name

 ## Special Thanks To: